Table of Contents

 • Make gradual changes to your budget and spending for meaningful long-term progress.

-Whether you're getting married, having a baby, buying a home or starting a business, every adult could benefit from a budgeting refresher.
-Basic budgeting tips could be useful for 30-somethings — especially as life gets more and more complicated.
+Whether you're getting married, having a baby, buying a home, or starting a business, every adult could benefit from a budgeting refresher.
+Basic budgeting tips can be helpful for people in their 30s, especially as life becomes more complex.

-Now could be a critical time to save and invest in your financial future.
-However, it could be difficult to buckle down when life feels like a never-ending whirlwind of activity and commotion.
-A solid budget could allow you to meet those all-important savings goals, and let you enjoy life right now.
-Consider the following budgeting tips that could help you set up a spending plan that's realistic, easy to maintain and something you can stick to over time.
+Now may be an important time to save and invest for the future.
+However, it can be hard to stay focused when life feels busy and nonstop.
+A solid budget can help you reach your savings goals while still enjoying your life today.
+Consider the following budgeting tips to help you build a spending plan that is realistic, easy to manage, and something you can follow over time.

 Know Where You Are & Where You Want to Be

-Think of your budget as a system that will help you to put your money to work to achieve your goals.
-To budget effectively, it could be helpful to know what those goals are.
-Take a moment to list your long-term, mid-term and short-term goals.
-Then, make an assessment of your current financial situation.
+Think of your budget as a system that helps you put your money to work toward your goals.
+To budget well, it helps to know what those goals are.
+Take time to list your long-term, mid-term, and short-term goals.
+Then review your current situation.

-How much have you already put away?
-What's your total monthly take-home pay — otherwise known as the cash that hits your checking account after taxes and withholdings?
-This is the money you can work with when putting together your monthly budget.
+How much have you already saved?
+What is your total monthly take-home pay?
+This is the money that reaches your checking account after taxes and other deductions.
+This is the amount you can use when creating your monthly budget.

 Start With Savings

-• Invest money to grow a financial cushion of $1 million over the next 35 years.
+• Invest money to build savings of $1 million over the next 35 years

-These are just a few examples, and your goals may look radically different.
-There are three important things to consider:
+These are examples, and your goals may look different.
+To set your own targets, ask:

 From there, you could estimate a monthly savings amount for each goal.

-Are you dreaming of being a home buyer?
-If you would like to save 20 percent within six years for a down payment on a home that costs $250,000, you'll need to save a total of $50,000 (or $8,334 per year).
+• Are you dreaming of being a home buyer?
+If you would like to save 20% within six years for a down payment on a home that costs $250,000, you'll need to save a total of $50,000 (or $8,334 per year).
 That would make your monthly savings goal $695, which could easily be included as a line item in your budget.

 Incorporate small, consistent savings into your monthly budget.
 Get My Free Financial Review